-In the early 1970s Black was featured on national television, invited to to visit the White House from President Nixon, and traveled on a mission trip to Guyana to teach villagers how to make bricks by hand.
+In the early 1970s, Black was featured on national television, invited to visit the White House by President Nixon, and traveled on a mission trip to Guyana to teach villagers how to make bricks by hand.
 George Black passed away in 1980 at the age of 101, having made bricks for more than eight decades.
 A bronze statue of him now stands outside the Forsyth County Government Center at the intersection of 2nd Avenue and Chestnut Street in downtown Winston-Salem.

 You can see George Black’s bricks throughout Winston-Salem:

 - Old Salem (specifically, the sidewalks, and Market Fire House)